I-800A, Application for Determination of Suitability to Adopt a Child from a Convention Country

 - Evidence you have complied with pre-adoption requirements in the state of the child’s proposed residence (if applicable)

-The Hague Processing Tip Sheet, M-738, provides prospective adoptive parents and adoption service providers with helpful tips for preparing the home studies for Hague Convention adoptions.
+Our Suitability and Home Study Information page gives prospective adoptive parents and adoption service providers helpful information about home studies for Hague Convention adoptions.

-E-Notification: If you want to receive an e-mail and/or text message that your Form I-800A has been accepted at a USCIS Lockbox facility, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the first page of your application.
-Form G-1145 can be downloaded through the link above.
+E-Notification: If you want to receive an e-mail or text message confirming we have accepted your Form I-800A at a lockbox facility, download and complete Form G-1145, E-Notification of Application/Petition Acceptance, and clip it to the first page of your application package.